anishbnair/liri-node-app/README.md

 LIRI Bot is a Language Interpretation and Recognition Interface.
 It is a command line node application that takes in parameters and gives you back data.

-## LIRI Bot Features:
+## Features:

 * Speak
     - Liri can speak!
-Just type what you want Liri to speak!
+Just type what you want Liri to say!
 Make sure your system is not on mute!

 * Search for a movie
     -  Liri can search a movie for you!
 Just type movie title!